Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Introduction

 \section{Introduction}

-Semantic segmentation is a core problem in computer vision, with broad applications in autonomous driving, agriculture robotics, and medicine.
-It is also an important precursor to a range of downstream applications including scene understanding, and a host of image and video editing operations.
-Current deep learning methods have achieved tremendous success through supervised training on a specific high-quality dataset with per-pixel labels for a limited set of classes \cite{cordts2016cityscapes,lin2014microsoft}.
-These datasets have been created at a great cost, however, and naturally the models trained on them are limited to the classes and image domains represented therein.
-Training models on these datasets individually inevitably limits the methods' ability to generalize to unseen image domains and labels.
-We show here that it is possible to largely mitigate this limitation.
+Semantic segmentation is a fundamental task in computer vision with numerous applications in fields such as autonomous driving, agriculture robotics, and medicine.
+It serves as a precursor to several downstream applications, including scene understanding and a variety of image and video editing operations.
+Deep learning methods have achieved remarkable success in this task through supervised training on high-quality datasets with per-pixel labels for a limited set of classes~\cite{cordts2016cityscapes,lin2014microsoft}.
+However, these methods assume that all classes in testing are present during training, which is often not the case in real-world scenarios.
+Additionally, these models are constrained to the image domains represented in the training dataset, limiting their ability to generalize to new domains and labels.
+Although various approaches~\cite{xian2019semantic, hu2020uncertainty, baek2021exploiting, zhao2017open} have been proposed to address the open-set issues, they mainly conduct the experiment on a small dataset, which clearly limits its potential for real-world scenarios.